microsoft/folio/README.md

 Each project can be configured separately, and run different set of tests with different parameters.
 Supported options are `name`, `outputDir`, `repeatEach`, `retries`, `snapshotDir`, `testDir`, `testIgnore`, `testMatch` and `timeout`.
 See [configuration object](#configuration-object) for detailed description.

-You can run all project or just a single one:
+You can run all projects or just a single one:
 ```sh
 # Run both projects - each test will be run twice
 npx folio